 When used separately, overdose from each drug can cause coma.
 Abused together, this risk could be higher.

 Finding Treatment For Meth And Alcohol Addiction

-The most comprehensive treatment programs use an assessment or evaluation to determine how addiction has impacted a person and what treatments will work best for them.
+The most comprehensive alcohol treatment programs use an assessment or evaluation to determine how addiction has impacted a person and what treatments will work best for them.
 This can be especially crucial for a person who is addicted to more than one substance.

 Polydrug addiction often requires more intensive treatment.
 For this reason, a residential or inpatient drug rehab program may be recommended.

 A person may need to detox prior to enrolling in rehab.
 Withdrawal from meth can cause depression and psychotic symptoms.
 Alcohol withdrawal can be severe and even life-threatening.
 For these reasons, 24-hour monitoring and mental health care may be necessary.

 Behavioral therapies may be used to treat both meth and alcohol addiction.
 Cognitive behavioral therapy (CBT) is an evidence-based treatment for both these drugs.

 By addressing the physical and psychological elements of addiction, a person has a greater chance of finding sobriety and better health.

 Contact Vertava Health now for info on meth and alcohol abuse, addiction, and treatment.